This post may contain affiliate links. Please read my disclosure for more information.

 Only use coupons for items you use, don’t buy something out of the ordinary in order to save a few cents or dollars because this isn’t really saving you anything.

-Coupons for the wrong items can just end up wasting money.
+Coupons for the wrong items can just end up wasting money and burning through your budget.

 Don’t fall for the old “bait and switch”